l6jin/Data-science-project-of-Recipes-and-Ratings/README.md

 #### Bivariate Analysis

 Scatter plot between average rating and calories

 The scatter plot shows how the amount of calories are distributed across the differet average ratings.
 The data are concentrated around the 0-1200 calories with few outliers.
 From the graph, we expect to see the calories are evenly distributed across the ratings.
 Maybe the recipes with "excellent" as their rating comment will have higher calories on average.
 But, in the following exploration, we find it is actually not!

 <iframe src="assets/scatterplot.html" width=800 height=600 frameBorder=0></iframe>
 <iframe src="assets/comment_univa.html" width=800 height=600 frameBorder=0></iframe>

-Bar graph of Average Calories by Differnt Rating Comments According to the graph, the mean calories of rating 'ok','good',and 'excellent' are about the same.
-However, the recipes with'bad' rating comment has a greater amount of mean calories compared with other scales.
+Bar graph of Average Calories by Differnt Rating Comments

+According to the graph, the mean calories of rating 'ok', 'good', and 'excellent' are about the same.
+However, the recipes with 'bad' rating comment has a greater amount of mean calories compared with other scales.
 This is an interesting pattern and we want to investigate it a little bit further.

 <iframe src="assets/bargraph.html" width=800 height=600 frameBorder=0></iframe>

 #### Interesting Aggregates

 As we can see from the pivot table, recipes with 'bad' rating comment has higher average calories.
 The rest of the recipes have roughly the same amount of average calories.
 Therefore, we want to further investigate whether this is related to chance or there's a realtionship between calories and rating.

 | rating_comment   |    mean |   count |